data-lessons/library-openrefine-DEPRECATED/lesson-materials/Basic-OpenRefine-functions-I.md

 The list of values in the facet will update as you make edits.

-###Exercise 4: Correct the "Language" values via a facet
+###Exercise 4: Correct the Language values via a facet
 * Create a Text facet on the Language column
 * Notice that there is both 'EN' and 'English'
 * Put the mouse over the 'English' value